The Team

 Katya was born in Mexico City.
 She has a background in business management and marketing and has worked in advertising and marketing in Mexico, France and Argentina.
 When she was in Buenos Aires she immersed herself in the practice of Yoga and meditation which completely changed her interests.

-Currently she continues her training as a facilitator of women’s circles with Sophia Style and Gemma Polo.
-She has a deep interest in leading a more conscious, compassionate, ecological and self-sufficient life.
+She has a deep interest in leading a more mindful, compassionate, ecological and self-sufficient life.

 Our Inspiration